AusDTO/gov-au-content-guide/_entries/2016-05-04-headings-and-subheadings.md

 Use an initial capital then lower case (sentence casing), for example 'Common tax mistakes', except when using proper nouns.

 Content should only have 1 top level (H1) heading.
 Be careful with the number of headings beyond this.
 Readers will lose track if there are too many heading levels.
 Short content should only use 2 extra subheading levels (H2 and H3).

-### Gerunds in subheadings
-You can use a gerunds (-ing verb) in a subheading to show the content is guidance.

-If the subheading is about taking an action you should use more direct language.

-Avoid using a gerund in the titles of pages.

-For example